Why is Taft an “independent” school?

 What is the endowment?

 Endowment funds are like savings accounts that generate income from the investment of the principal.
 For example, a gift to the Lance Odden Scholarship is put in the endowment so that it may grow and spin off more and more income as years pass.
 The principal is not touched.
 A gift to the endowment is NOT a gift to the Annual Fund.

 What is capital giving?

 Periodically, the Board of Trustees identifies projects that require large sums of money.
-Recently, capital giving supported the construction of a new dining hall and renovations of HDT and Mac House, dramatically improving the quality of life for the Taft community.
+Recently, capital giving supported the renovations of Bingham Auditorium, HDT dormitory, and the Martin Health Center, dramatically improving the quality of life for the Taft community.
 Additionally we are always seeking funding for endowment as it provides meaningful support of our most valuable assets: students, faculty and staff.
 If you are interested in learning more about contributing to these capital gift opportunities, please call Chris Latham, director of development, at 800-959-8238.

 What is the difference between annual giving and capital and/or endowed giving?